 Nilantha Alexander – Nilantha is the former finance manager for Millennium’s Civil Society Rule of Law Initiative (CSI.ROL) in Sri Lanka and currently provides finance, grants and procurement management and oversight for Millennium’s rule of law projects, particularly the Feteh Activity in Ethiopia.
 He provides oversight on all procurements, subcontracts and grant making and ensures the appropriate policies and procedures are in place.

 James Harrison Hannon – James is a Senior Associate for Millennium Partners.
 He provides program management for Millennium’s projects.
 He also takes a leading role in business development for Millennium including recruitment and proposal development.
-He has been a critical team member responding to incurred cost audits and compliance issues.
+He has been a critical team member in responding to incurred cost audits and compliance issues.
 He brings a business and economics background from the University of Virginia.

 Anthony Ramazani – Anthony is an Associate Consultant for Millennium Partners.
 He provides project management support for Millennium Partners’ overseas projects including the Ethiopia Feteh (“Justice” in Amharic) Activity and the Access to Justice project in Moldova.
 He also provides research and editorial assistance for Millennium Partners’ proposals and reports.
 Anthony recently graduated from the University of Richmond with a BA in Politics, Economics and Law.
-He plans to attend law school in the coming year.
+He will attend law school in the fall of 2022.

 Our Team Leaders and Experts

 David de Giles — David is currently our Chief of Party for the Feteh Activity in Ethiopia.
 He is a rule of law expert with extensive justice reform experience in Africa, and in Haiti and other countries.
 As head of a team of 32 he provides skillful technical and leadership management for the Feteh project.
 He was formerly Deputy Chief of Party in Cote de Ivoire for the USAID funded PROJUSTICE Program where he provided management and operational support as well as technical assistance to increase judicial independence, transparency and accountability by developing models of professional court management, automated case management systems, codes of professional ethics, and improved public outreach.
 He has his law Public Law Degree (1992) from the University of Seville; and his Masters (D.E.A.) in European Union Law (1993) from the University of Panthéon-Assas (Paris II) in France.